Mt Wollumbin

 What is Rewilding?

 Rewilding is an approach to ecological recovery that focuses on restoring the processes and relationships that allow ecosystems to function, adapt, and sustain themselves over time.
-Rather than restoring a site to one particular snapshot in history, it recognises that Nature is dynamic and ever changing.
+Rather than restoring a site to one particular snapshot in history, it recognises that nature is dynamic and ever changing.
 Healthy landscapes are shaped by complex interactions between species, climate, water, soils, and disturbance.

 Over thousands of years, our planet’s ecosystems have become progressively controlled and simplified.
 Each generation has come to accept a more degraded version of nature as “normal” — a phenomenon known as the shifting baseline.